Belgium destination guides

 Leuven

-An early-access route for Brussels rail trips, Gothic civic heritage, KU Leuven, library memory, beer culture, and green Brabant.
+A university-city break for Gothic civic heritage, KU Leuven, the library, beer culture, and green Brabant.

-Best for: They want a high-recognition rail city with KU Leuven, Gothic civic stone, library memory, beer culture, and green Brabant.
+Best for: You want a rail-friendly university city with Gothic civic landmarks, the library, beer culture, and a green edge.

-First decision: Decide whether the trip is a rail day, an easy overnight, or a fuller city rhythm that needs space for the library, beguinage, beer, and green edge.
+Plan first: Decide between a rail day, an easy overnight, or a fuller stay with time for the library, beguinage, beer, and green edge.

 Mechelen

-First decision: Decide whether the reader wants calmer old-town texture between Brussels and Antwerp, or whether Leuven's university and Gothic civic weight is the cleaner fit.
+Plan first: Decide whether you want a calmer old town between Brussels and Antwerp, or Leuven's university atmosphere and Gothic centre.

 Ardennes